More Than 100 Opposition Supporters Held In Belarus As Crackdown Widens

 Elsewhere, police threatened protesters in the city of Mahilau with force, while in Homel demonstrators were told their gathering was illegal, according to local media.

-According to RFE/RL’s Belarus Service, some 100 people were detained by police across Belarus on June 19.
+According to the Belarusian rights NGO Vyasna (Spring), some 140 people were detained by police across Belarus on June 19.

+Meanwhile, Lukashenka announced on June 20 that this government would raise pensions, although he did not disclose by how much.

+"This isn’t populism for the sake of some election.
+I would never do that," the Belarusian leader was quoted as saying.

 Lukashenka told a government meeting that forces "in the East and West" were trying to destabilize Belarus but that their "masks have been torn off" and the "puppets and puppet masters abroad" identified.

-His comments came a day after thousands of people took to Independence Boulevard in Minsk in what was dubbed a picket of solidarity after Viktar Babaryka, who headed the Russian-owned Belgazprombank for 20 years, was detained on suspicion of financial crimes.
-His son, who heads his presidential election campaign, was also arrested.
+His comments came a day after thousands of people took to Independence Boulevard in Minsk in what was dubbed a picket of solidarity after Viktar Babaryka, who headed the Russian-owned Belgazprombank for 20 years, was detained on suspicion of financial crimes, as well as his son who heads his presidential election campaign.

 Babaryka, 56, has said the actions taken against Belgazprombank were part of an intimidation campaign conducted on “political orders.”

-On June 19, the European Union called on Belarus to immediately release Babaryka and his son from detention and to guarantee full respect for the rule of law.
+On June 19, the European Union called on Belarus to immediately release Babaryka and his son from detention and to guarantee full respect of the rule of law.

 "Any investigation must be impartial and without political pressure," EU foreign policy spokesperson Peter Stano said in a statement.

-The World Bank predicts the Belarusian economy will contract 4 percent this year as a result of the pandemic, while some informal, online polls put Lukashenka’s public support at just 3 percent.
+The World Bank predicts that the Belarusian economy will contract by 4 percent this year as a result of the pandemic, while some informal, online polls put Lukashenka's public support at just 3 percent.

+Lukashenka on June 4 named 46-year-old Raman Halouchanka, who previously oversaw military industries, as prime minister.
+The appointment came a day after Lukashenka, who had been promising a government shake-up ahead of the election, dismissed Syarhey Rumas along with his government.

+Lukashenka said that "we need to clench our teeth" and to show more discipline in order to repair the economic damage inflicted by the coronavirus pandemic and "save what we have built."

 In the election on August 9, Lukashenka, will be seeking a sixth term in office.
 No election either for president or parliament during his rule has been deemed free and fair by Western governments and institutions.